laurent-vouriot/graphix/README.md

 - Draw directed and weighted graphs :
 ![weighted_graph](src/weighted_graph_demo.png)

-- Save the graph you are working on
+- Save the graph you are working on.
-- Export the Graph in .png
+- Export the Graph in .png.
+- Delete items.
+- Color the verticies and edges.
+- Move the different verticies and edges connected to them.

 ### Libraries needed :
 - Tkinter